CannaKeys Databank Glossary

 Inverse agonist: Interacts to create the opposite effect (negative affinity).

-Laboratory trials (in vitro testing) are experiments that operate under controlled conditions, performing careful measurement, utilizing the scientific method (e.g. observing and measuring the effect of a cannabinoid against a bacteria in a Petri dish).
+Laboratory trials (in vitro testing) are experiments that operate under controlled conditions, performing careful measurement and utilizing the scientific method (e.g., observing and measuring the effect of a cannabinoid against bacteria in a Petri dish).

-Ligand(s) derived from the Latin word “to bind or to tie.”
-In medicine a ligand is a small molecule, functional group, or an ion that binds with another to form a more complex or larger one.
-Examples of ligands include agonists or activators (initiate activity) or inhibitors (reduce an activity) for instance.
-More specifically cannabinoids such as THC or CBD are ligands, but so are carbon monoxide, water, ammonia, heme, or sulfides for example.
-There are a number of ligands and their respective receptor sites that are cannabinoid sensitive i.e. are modulated either in part or significantly by the endocannabinoid system.
+Ligand(s) is derived from the Latin word “to bind or to tie.”
+In medicine, a ligand is a small molecule, functional group, or ion that binds with another to form a more complex or larger one.
+Examples of ligands include agonists or activators (initiate activity) or inhibitors (reduce an action).
+More specifically, cannabinoids such as THC or CBD are ligands, but so are carbon monoxide, water, ammonia, heme, or sulfides.
+Several ligands and their respective receptor sites are cannabinoid sensitive, i.e., are modulated either in part or significantly by the endocannabinoid system.
 They include in alphabetical order:

 - Anandamide (endocannabinoid/neurotransmitter)